named-data-ndnSIM/ndnSIM/docs/source/getting-started.rst

 Portability
 ------------

-ndnSIM has been successfully compiled and used under Ubuntu Linux 12.04 (stock gcc, boost 1.48), Mac OS 10.8 (gcc-4.2 apple/llvm, macports gcc 4.7, boost 1.49-1.52).
+ndnSIM has been successfully compiled and used under Ubuntu Linux 12.04 (boost libraries **1.48**, with default version 1.46 compilation will probably fail), 12.10 (default version of boost 1.49), 13.04 (default version of boost 1.49), Fedora 18, Mac OS 10.7 and 10.8 (gcc-4.2 apple/llvm, macports gcc 4.7, boost 1.49-1.54).

 .. _requirements: